-The Dean of Students Office may also conduct an Administrative BCC Review for Involuntary Leave for any Student reviewed by the BCC in accordance with Section 4.2.3, for whom it was determined pose a significant safety risk to themselves and fail to substantively follow or comply with the agreed upon recommendations in their Crisis Case Management Response Process.
-In addition, Students required to have a clinical assessment and evaluation in accordance with Section 4.2.3(A), but fail to complete the evaluation as required may also be subject to an Administrative BCC Review for Involuntary Leave.
+The Dean of Students Office may also review a case for an Involuntary Leave of Absence for any Student reviewed by the BCC in accordance with Section 4.2.3, for whom it was determined pose a safety risk to themselves and fail to substantively follow or comply with the agreed upon recommendations.
+In addition, Students who are required to have a clinical assessment/evaluation in accordance with Section 4.2.3(A), but fail to complete the evaluation as required may also be reviewed for an Involuntary Leave of Absence.

+B. Appeal Process

-B. Appeal Process.
-A Student may appeal an Involuntary Leave determination made by the Dean of Students Office to the Vice President for Student Development using the Community Standards Appeal Form.
+A Student may appeal an Involuntary Leave of Absence determination made by the Dean of Students Office to the Vice President for Student Development by filling out an Appeal Form.
 The appeal shall consist of a plain, concise and complete written statement outlining the basis for appeal and all relevant information to substantiate the grounds.